shred/acme4j/README.md

 * Extensive unit and integration tests
 * Adheres to [Semantic Versioning](https://semver.org/)

 If you require Java 8 or Android compatibility, you can use [acme4j v2](https://shredzone.org/maven/acme4j-v2/index.html) instead.
-Version 2 is still receiving bugfixes and security updates until September 2023.
+However, v2 is not actively developed anymore and will only receive security fixes.

 ## Dependencies